HLed12/afcfields/README.md

  ### Special Thanks

-We would like acknowledge the people who made this project possible. @ldemaz for providing the data and the tools to make conduct this project and @vanchy-li for her commitment to our success and the long hours of fixing our projects major issues.
+We would like acknowledge the people who made this project possible. @ldemaz for providing the data, tools, and knowledge to make this project and @vanchy-li for her commitment to our success and the long hours of fixing our projects major issues.
 Thank you both!

 On the web:
-Thanks to @LLeiSong, the materials are also available through the [course website](https://agroimpacts.github.io/geospaar/).
+Also thanks to @LLeiSong, the materials are also available through the [course website](https://agroimpacts.github.io/geospaar/).